Wyatt Earp (film)

-Wyatt Earp is a 1994 American biographical Western drama film directed and produced by Lawrence Kasdan, and co-written by Kasdan and Dan Gordon.
-The film covers the lawman of the same name's life, from an Iowa farmboy, to a feared marshal, to the feud in Tombstone, Arizona that led to the O.K.
+Wyatt Earp is a 1994 American epic biographical Western drama film about the lawman of the same name.
+Directed by Lawrence Kasdan, who co-wrote the screenplay with Dan Gordon, the film follows Earp from his early life to his career as a marshal and his involvement in the O.K.
 Corral gunfight.
-Starring Kevin Costner in the title role, it features an ensemble supporting cast that includes Gene Hackman, Mark Harmon, Michael Madsen, Bill Pullman, Dennis Quaid, Isabella Rossellini, Tom Sizemore, JoBeth Williams, Mare Winningham and Jim Caviezel in one of his earliest roles.
+It features an ensemble cast led by Kevin Costner as Earp, with Gene Hackman, Mark Harmon, Michael Madsen, Bill Pullman, Dennis Quaid, Isabella Rossellini, Tom Sizemore, JoBeth Williams, and Mare Winningham in supporting roles.

-The film was released a mere six months after the similar Tombstone, and received mixed to negative reviews, critical of the film's length and plot but praising its production values.
-Unlike Tombstone, it was a box office failure.
+The film was developed in competition with Tombstone, another adaptation of Earp's life and the O.K.
+Corral gunfight that came out six months earlier.
+Released on June 24, 1994, Wyatt Earp received mixed reviews from critics, who praised the performances and Kasdan's direction, but criticized the three-hour runtime and unfavorably compared it to Tombstone.
+It was a box office failure, grossing $55.9 million on a $63 million budget.

 Plot

 During the American Civil War, teenaged Wyatt Earp lives on his family's farm in Pella, Iowa, while his older brothers Virgil and James serve with the Union Army.
 Wyatt attempts to run away, intending to lie about his age and join his brothers in the war, but his father catches him.
 His brothers return home at the war's end, with James gravely wounded, and the family moves west to start over.
 Wyatt sees a man being shot dead in a duel and vomits at the sight.

 Years later, a teenaged Wyatt works as a wagon driver and earns extra money by acting as a referee for boxing matches.
 A bully tries to shoot him after a drunken argument, but Wyatt disarms him, taking his gun.
 Returning home to Missouri, Wyatt marries his childhood sweetheart, Urilla Sutherland.
 They move into their own house, and he begins working as a lawman.
 Months later, his pregnant wife dies from typhoid fever.
 After staying by her side through the illness, Wyatt becomes deeply depressed.
 Burning their home and possessions, he begins drinking and drifts from town to town, landing in Pine Bluff, Arkansas.
 He robs a man and steals his horse but is quickly arrested.
 With Wyatt facing certain hanging, his father bails him out of jail, telling him to never return to Arkansas.

 Working as a buffalo hunter, Wyatt befriends Bat Masterson and his brother Ed Masterson.
 Years pass, and Wyatt becomes a deputy marshal in Wichita, Kansas, building a reputation as a man unafraid to enforce the law.
 He is recruited to work for the police force in Dodge City, with a lower salary but earning extra money for every arrest.
-Wyatt becomes romantically involved with a prostitute, Mattie Blaylock, and persuades the Matersons to come on as his deputies.
+Wyatt becomes romantically involved with a prostitute, Mattie Blaylock, and persuades the Mastersons to come on as his deputies.
 Wyatt believes Ed is too passive, but the Dodge City council fires Wyatt for repeated complaints of excessive force, appointing Ed to take his place.
 Wyatt starts working for the railroad to catch robbers.